shopware5/shopware/UPGRADE-5.5.md

     * `\Shopware\Components\Plugin\XmlPluginInfoReader`
     * `\Shopware\Components\Plugin\XmlConfigDefinitionReader`

-    They have been replaced with new implementations in the namespace [Shopware\Components\Plugin\XmlReader](https://github.com/shopware/shopware/tree/5.6/engine/Shopware/Components/Plugin/XmlReader)
+    They will be replaced in Shopware 5.6 with new implementations in the namespace [Shopware\Components\Plugin\XmlReader](https://github.com/shopware/shopware/tree/5.6/engine/Shopware/Components/Plugin/XmlReader)

 ### Excluding URLs from sitemap and adding custom URLs

 With Shopware 5.5.0, we added a better way to handle a lot of sitemap URLs.
 Unfortunately this way we also dropped the support for customizing the URLs being used in a sitemap.

 With Shopware 5.5.7, we've reimplemented a way to deal with unwanted URLs, as well as a way to add custom URLs to your generated sitemaps.

 Just add the example configuration mentioned below into your `config.php` file.

 ```php